buttermilk-crypto/tweetPepper/README.md

   + AdminEmail - an email address which is supposed to be more or less anonymous, like admin@mywebsite.com
   + Contents - an object containing an arbitrary number of blocks.

+The KMU class has some methods to assist with basic housekeeping, such as adding blocks, protecting and unprotecting private key bytes within key blocks, and also finding keys easily.

 That's basically all there is to know about KMUs in order to use them.
 Note that for internal use (when the KMU is never intended to represent published data) then the KMUHandle and AdminEmail are sometimes not required.
 The KMUHandle is intended to work as a transaction token and the email an automated way to contact someone about that transaction.